12 Character Meals for Adults: Disney World Adults Only

 4. Cinderella’s Royal Table at the Magic Kingdom

 What adults did not love: The food is…well, food only a princess could eat.
 It is decent food, nothing to write home about but also not the worst.
+The cost however is significantly more than restaurants with better food.
 It is plated with thought and served with spirit.
-Cinderella’s Royal Table is also a little expensive, but even as an adult, the experience is magical.
+Cinderella’s Royal Table is also a little expensive, but even as an adult, this Disney World character dining experience is magical.

 Characters: Cinderella, Various Princesses (Ariel, Jasmine, Belle, Aurora)

 Why adults love it: The Garden Grill is situated in the Land Pavilion in Epcot.
 The restaurant slowly rotates over a 1 hour time period just above the living with the land ride, one of the rides you can fastpass at Walt Disney World.
 The restaurant is circular shaped with only 2 rows of booths, an upper and lower.
 This is why adults love it and why it ranks high on our Disney World adults only list.
 It is definitely less chaotic than other character experiences and feels more private since you are not facing other tables of diners awaiting or interacting with Disney characters.
 As a result of having less tables and less people, this character meal is a little quieter than most.
 The interesting aspect of the food is that while it is your basic American meal (Mickey waffles, bacon and eggs for breakfast and roasted meats, vegetables and potatoes for dinner), some of the meal is actually sourced from the laboratory below and is served family style.